from pp. 162-163

 provecho profit (cognate), advantage.
 From Latin profectus.
 Note the change of Latin f to Spanish v.
 See also aprovechar ("to make use of").

-centavo cent (cognate).
+centavo cent (cognate)(subunit of currency in many Latin American countries).
 Suffix -avo is like -th in English, signifying a division, e.g., doceavo ("twelfth").

 Dinamarca Denmark (cognate).
 It's interesting to note that i as the first syllable vowel of this word is largely limited to the languages of the Iberian Peninsula, and a slightly more open vowel e or ä is limited to Germanic languages such as English and German.
 The rest use the open vowel a, as in Danish Danmark, which is from Old Norse Danmǫrk.